openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Authorization

 The Policy endpoints should be made public.
 Authorization is not required.
-Agencies may make reasonable accommodations to manage their endpoints, for example, using an API key that has a clear, public way to obtain.
 Agencies may make reasonable accommodations to manage their endpoints, for example, using an API key that has a clear, public way to obtain - this can be useful for rate limiting requests, ensure proper use, tracking access per requestor, and/or customization of the Policy tailored to the requestor.

 [Top][toc]